 Fluorine doesn’t just separate uranium for an atomic bomb.
 It also bonds with carbon molecules and can be used to make something called fluorocarbon, or fluorochemicals.
-This case is about fluorochemicals.
+[PDF 3] This lawsuit was about fluorochemicals.
+[PDF 1]

 Fluorochemicals have certain unique properties.
 They repel water.
-They repel oil.
-They can withstand temperatures of up to 1,700 degrees.
-They are called “Forever Chemicals” because they are so indestructible.
+[PDF 3] They repel oil.
+[PDF 3] They can withstand temperatures of up to 1,700 degrees.
+[PDF 4] They are called “Forever Chemicals” because they are so indestructible.

 3M Acquires the Fluorochemical Patent and Markets “Scotchgard.”

-It is believed that from 1950 to the early 2000s, 3M dumped millions of pounds of the waste from its PFC manufacturing process in the ground and water in the east metropolitan area of the Twin Cities.
-Minnesota quickly became ground zero for PFCs.
-3M made the PFCs in Minnesota and shipped them around the world and even shipped waste from its Illinois manufacturing facility back to Minnesota.
+It is believed that 3M dumped millions of pounds of waste from its PFC manufacturing process in the ground and water in the east metropolitan area of the Twin Cities over several decades.
+Minnesota quickly became Ground Zero for PFCs.
+3M made the PFCs in Minnesota and shipped them around the world and even shipped waste from its Alabama manufacturing facility back to Minnesota.
+[PDF 7]

-For three decades—from the 1950s to the 1970s—3M simply dug trenches in the east metro and dumped the chemicals.
+For three decades—from the 1950s to the 1970s—3M dug trenches in the east metro and dumped the chemical waste.

-By 1962 3M knew that “some of our liquid waste have reached 75’ below ground within about one year of operation” in Woodbury.
-[PDF 3]
+By 1962, 3M knew that “some of our liquid waste chemicals have reached 75’ below ground within about one year of operation” in Woodbury.
+[PDF 9]

-3M knew that the PFCs dumped in Cottage Grove were seeping into the Jordan aquifer, the underground river that provides the metropolitan area with much of its drinking water.
-It also knew that the PFCs would seep into the St. Peter aquifer, one used to supply drinking water for wells.
-[PDF 2] It admitted that “from a geographical standpoint this area would not be ideal” but that “we feel it should satisfy our demands.”
-Note the reference to 3M’s demands.
-But what about the public’s rights?
+3M knew that waste it dumped in Cottage Grove was seeping into the Jordan aquifer, the underground river that provides the metropolitan area with much of its drinking water.
+[PDF 10] It also knew that its waste would seep into the St. Peter aquifer, one used to supply drinking water for wells.
+[PDF 8] It admitted that “from a geographical standpoint this area would not be ideal” but that “we feel it should satisfy our demands.”
+[PDF 8]

-3M also dumped 70,000 pounds of waste from its PFC manufacturing process in one year into the Mississippi River.
+3M also dumped over 100,000 pounds of waste from its PFC manufacturing process per year into the Mississippi River.
+[PDF 11]

 3M knew that other companies incinerated their wet waste.
-Its Geology Department recommended that 3M incinerate this waste too.
-This is what they wrote in 1962: “It is still the consensus of the Geology Department in regard to safeguarding the underground water supply of the area that the company seriously consider the installation of an incinerator or other means whereby this wet waste material will not have an opportunity to seep into the soil.”
-[PDF 4] 3M ignored the recommendation and for the next ten years continued to dump the PFCs in the ground.
+[PDF 9, PDF 12] Its Geology Department recommended that 3M incinerate this waste too.
+This is what they wrote in 1962: “It is still the consensus of the Geology Department in regard to safeguarding the underground water supply of the area, that the company seriously consider the installation of an incinerator or other means whereby this wet waste material will not have an opportunity to seep into the soil.”
+[PDF 13] 3M ignored the recommendation and for the next ten years continued to dump the PFCs in the ground.

 All told, 3M dumped these chemicals in Woodbury from 1960 to 1966; in Oakdale from 1956 to 1960; at the landfill in Washington County from 1971-1974; and in Cottage Grove from 1951 to 1974 and from 1978 to 1980.

-In 1971, 3M built an incinerator to burn some of the PFCs.
-This was two decades after it started to manufacture it and one decade after being told to incinerate the PFCs.
+In 1971, 3M built an incinerator to burn some of the PFC waste.
+This was two decades after it started to manufacture it and one decade after being told to incinerate the PFC waste.